 Understand that such changes must be voluntary.
-No matter how much a non-ADHD partner may want to, she can’t force her significant other to get organized or become more attentive.
+No matter how much a non-ADHD partner may want to, they can’t force their partner to get organized or become more attentive.
 Both partners must change.
-Often, an ADHD partner sets up a system that works well for him yet seems inefficient or strange to his non-ADHD partner.
-Her criticism or suggestions about how to do it better demoralize him.
+Often, an ADHD partner sets up a system that works well for the other, yet seems inefficient or strange to the non-ADHD partner.
+Their criticism or suggestions about how to do it better demoralize them.
 My husband and I learned this the hard way, mostly at his expense, as I kept trying to force him to do things differently.
 The harder I pushed, the more he resisted, and the worse our relationship became.
 Sound familiar?

 Rediscovering romance and joy in your relationship again after years of hurt is a journey.
-Each partner works at reframing the challenges that ADHD introduces into his or her life.
+Each partner works at reframing the challenges that ADHD introduces into their life.
 They work on systems and treatments for managing ADHD symptoms.
-And, one day, each finds that the good things about their partner are what he notices most.
+And, one day, each finds that the good things about their partner are what they notice most.

 The rewards are worth it.
 My husband and I moved from dysfunctional to happy.
 We thrive in our careers, and our relationship is stronger now than before.
 My husband’s ADHD symptoms are under control, and I understand and appreciate the effort that it takes.
 We recognize and accept — and laugh about — each other’s faults, and rejoice in each other’s strengths.